Last Updated on 13/08/2025

-How significant is link juice in terms of improving SEO?
+How Significant is Link Juice in Terms of Improving SEO?

-Rather, it can serve as a way to estimate the potential benefits of backlinks.
+Instead, it can serve as a way to estimate the potential benefits of backlinks.
 The primary focus should be on generating high-quality content that earns links naturally.
-This involves adhering to the EAT principle, which emphasizes expertise, trustworthiness, and authority.

 While getting numerous backlinks without link juice may result in some referral traffic, it will have minimal impact on your website’s rankings.